Free module

-In mathematics, a free module is a module that has a basis – that is, a generating set consisting of linearly independent elements.
+In mathematics, a free module is a module that has a basis, that is, a generating set that is linearly independent.
 Every vector space is a free module, but, if the ring of the coefficients is not a division ring (not a field in the commutative case), then there exist non-free modules.

 Given any set S and ring R, there is a free R-module with basis S, which is called the free module on S or module of formal R-linear combinations of the elements of S.

 A free abelian group is precisely a free module over the ring $\Z$ of integers.

 Definition

 For a ring $R$ and an $R$-module $M$, the set $E\subseteq M$ is a basis for $M$ if: